Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Spike-and-Slab Penalty

-A (local) posterior mode $\wh{\B}$ can be obtained either directly, by cycling over one-site updates \eqref{one_site2}, or indirectly through an EM algorithm, a strategy pursued here.
-The direct algorithm consists of integrating out $\bG=[\bg_1,\dots,\bg_T]'$ and solving a sequence of non-standard optimization problems \eqref{one_site2}, which necessitate numerical optimization.
-The EM algorithm, on the other hand, treats $\bG$ as missing data, obviating the need for numerical optimization by offering closed form one-site updates.
-We now describe this dynamic EM approach for MAP estimation under $DSS$ priors.
+A (local) posterior mode $\wh\b_{0:T}$ can be obtained either directly, by cycling over one-site updates \eqref{one_site2}, or indirectly through an EMVS algorithm outlined in the previous section.
+The direct algorithm consists of integrating out $\bg_{0:T}$ and solving a sequence of non-standard optimization problems \eqref{one_site2}, which necessitate numerical optimization.
+The EMVS algorithm, on the other hand, obviates the need for numerical optimization by offering closed form one-site updates.
+The E-step is very similar to the Gaussian case.
+The expected previsions $\v_t^\star$ can be calculated as before.
+In the calculation of $p^\star_{tj}$ and $\theta_{tj}$, we now have to replace the Laplace spike density.
+For updating $\b_{0:T}$, we proceed coordinate-wise, iterating over the following single-site updates while keeping all the remaining parameters fixed.
+For $1<t<T$, we have

-The initial vector $\b_{t=0}=(\beta_{01},\dots,\beta_{0p})'$ at time $t=0$ will be estimated together with all the remaining coefficients $\B$.
-We assume that $\b_0$ comes from the stationary distribution described in Theorem \ref{thm1}